“Man plans, God laughs”? “The best laid plans of mice and men often go awry”?

 - Everything happens for a reason and everything is a random event.
 (This is one of three Axioms of Soul Psychology coined by Richard Unger, the founder of our International Institute of Hand Analysis).
 We can’t predict what our future holds – at least I can’t.
 So how do you reconcile the “no coincidences” and everything is random paradox?
 My belief is that when we face a detour, there is meaning and opportunity to face ourselves and to learn.
 There is always a message.
 Mostly it’s about our response and attitude as we face the unexpected.

 - I can not be present, kind and compassionate for another unless I take care of myself.
-When this first happened, I was disoriented, exhausted and worried that I would not be able to handle this turn of events and that my livelihood would suffer.
-Once I created a daily routine for myself – mind, body and spirit, that I could fit in between my care-giving duties, I am able to serve with ease and kindness.
+When my Sister had her accident, I was disoriented, exhausted and worried that I would not be able to handle this turn of events and that my livelihood would suffer.
+Once I created a daily routine for myself embracing mind, body and spirit connection that I could fit in between my care-giving duties, I was able to serve with ease and kindness.
 I had already figured this out when life was simpler.
 Last year I declared not one word for the year (as I usually do), but a phrase.
 It was 2 hours every day.
-It is now part of my DNA to find pieces of time during the day to total 2 hrs to feed my body, mind and spirit.
+It is now part of my DNA to find cracks of time during the day to total 2 hrs to feed my body, mind and spirit.
 So, 15 minutes for me, 2 hrs for my Sister, 45 minutes for me, 4 hrs for my Sister.

 - I had to ask for help and be very specific about what I needed.
 This is not a strong suit of mine.
 I realized early on that I could not do this alone.
 I also knew that family and friends wanted to help as much as they could.
 But they needed to know exactly how.
 Enrolling them in specific tasks like bringing specific foods, taking her to the doctors and being very firm – no, I need you to spend the night so I can get some rest.